 The sale of ZULRESSO and any future approved products and use of our product candidates in clinical trials will expose us to the risk of product liability claims.
 Product liability claims might be brought against us by patients, healthcare providers or others using, prescribing, selling or otherwise coming into contact with our products and product candidates.
 For example, we may be sued if any product or product candidate allegedly causes injury or is found to be otherwise unsuitable during clinical trials, manufacturing, marketing, sale or commercial use.
-Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, including as a result of interactions with alcohol or other drugs, knowledge of risks, negligence, strict liability and a breach of warranties.
-Claims could also be asserted under state consumer protection laws.
-If we become subject to product liability claims and cannot successfully defend ourselves against them, we could incur substantial liabilities.
+Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, including as a result of interactions with alcohol or other drugs, knowledge of risks, negligence, strict liability claims and cannot successfully defend ourselves against them, we could incur substantial liabilities.
 Regardless of merit or eventual outcome, product liability claims may result in, among other things:

-- withdrawal of patients from our clinical trials, or difficulty in enrolling clinical trials; - substantial monetary awards to patients or other claimants; - decreased demand for our approved products; - damage to our reputation and exposure to adverse publicity; - increased FDA warnings on product labels; - litigation costs; - distraction of management's attention from our primary business; - loss of revenue; and - withdrawal of products from the market or our inability to successfully gain approval of product candidates.
+withdrawal of patients from our clinical trials, or difficulty in enrolling clinical trials;

+- substantial monetary awards to patients or other claimants; - decreased demand for our approved products; - damage to our reputation and exposure to adverse publicity; - increased FDA warnings on product labels; - litigation costs; - distraction of management's attention from our primary business; - loss of revenue; and - withdrawal of products from the market or our inability to successfully gain approval of product candidates.